 Trying to study what another comedian has done to get laughs with their stand-up comedy material is much like trying to study a finished cake to try to figure out how to bake one.

 There’s actually quite a bit to know about punchlines and how they are effectively generated.
 It’s pretty darn simple too, truth be told.

 Actionable information about punchlines is essential, especially when you consider a comedian needs to get a minimum of 4 solid laughs per performing minute to start making any real headway as a comedian.

 But if you don’t really know what a punchline is as it relates to you, your sense of humor and the content you want to share with an audience…

 How are you supposed to generate punchlines that actually work to get laughs?

-If you don’t believe that, just go to any stand-up comedy open mic and see for yourself what happens when a comedian is clueless about what a punchline really is or how to generate punchlines that actually work to get laughs, much less big laughs.
+If you don’t believe that, just go to any stand-up comedy open mic and see for yourself what happens when most new comedians hit the stage.